vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq/common-question.md

 If you feel that the content width is very narrow, this is probably your personal aesthetic problem, because vuepress-theme-hope follows the best layout design practices.
 For related discussions and solutions to make the content fill the screen, see [this discussion](https://github.com/orgs/vuepress-theme-hope/discussions/3742).

 :::

+## Links in Config

+The bundler needs to know the path of the assets to be bundled, so only contents that can be statically analyzed can be bundled.
+This means that:

+- In Markdown: Only relative page links and images links are supported
+- In html (including vue template): Only relative links are supported, including `src` attribute of `img` and `video` tag
+- In style files (css, scss): Some kinds of assets, including background image urls, font files, etc.
+- In script files: Links in `import` statements or `import()` expressions

+But for all kinds of configuration in VuePress, including [frontmatter](../cookbook/vuepress/page.md#frontmatter), [vuepress config file](../cookbook/vuepress/config.md) as well as theme options and plugin options, VuePress parse them as data, so they can not be statically analyzed by bundlers.
+This means any links will be kept as is, so you must make it resolvable.

+Most link will accept the following values:

+- A full link: can be accessed directly, like `https://example.com/example.jpg`
+- A route link: will be resolved to the root of the site, like `/foo/example.jpg`.
+It will be different under different base path, e.g.: `/foo/example.jpg` for base `/` and `/bar/foo/example.jpg` for base `/bar/`

+ad` 选项。

+Only a few options keep the input unchanged, which means that the input starting with `/` will not automatically add the base path.
+These options will have a warning in the document, such as the `head` option in the [VuePress configuration file](../cookbook/vuepress/config.md#config-file).